hippo-yf/bsgenova/README.md

 ##FILTER=<ID=q30,Description="Quality<30">
 ##FORMAT=<ID=GT,Number=1,Type=String,Description="Genotype">
 ##FORMAT=<ID=GQ,Number=1,Type=Integer,Description="Genotype Quality. the Phred score -10*log10 (1 -  max posterior probability).
 If you do not want ambiguous results, filter sites with low GQ values.">
-##FORMAT=<ID=GQH,Number=1,Type=Integer,Description="Genotype Quality of homozygote/heterozygote.In some cases of single-stranded coverge, we are sure there is a SNV, but we can not determine the genotype.
+##FORMAT=<ID=GQH,Number=1,Type=Integer,Description="Genotype Quality of homozygote/heterozygote.In some cases of single-stranded converge, we are sure there is a SNV, but we can not determine the genotype.
 So, we express the GQH as the Phred score -10*log10 (1 - posterior probability of homozygote/heterozygote), to indicate the quality of homozygote/heterozygote.
 This is somewhat different with SNV calling from WGS data.">
 ##FORMAT=<ID=DP,Number=1,Type=Integer,Description="Total Read Depth">
 ##FORMAT=<ID=DPW,Number=1,Type=Integer,Description="Read Depth of Watson Strand">
 ##FORMAT=<ID=DPC,Number=1,Type=Integer,Description="Read Depth of Crick Strand">